garyexplains/speedtestg/FAQ.md

 The idea is that this test remains independent and trustworthy.

 ## 2. Can Speed Test G run on iOS?
 No. The test suite is written specifically for Android.
 In the future it may be possible to create a port to iOS, however, that is a long-term possibility, not a short-term goal.

+Update: Android and iOS and radically different systems from a programmer's points of view.
+Obviously, Android apps don't run on iOS, and iOS apps don't run on Android.
+After looking into this there are three problems.
+1) All the tests will need to be re-written completely for iOS (except for the Unity test).
+2) If I want to compare Android with iOS, then all the tests for both OSes will need to be re-written completely using a common language/SDK that works across both OSes.
+3) iOS doesn't allow one app to launch another app directly, which is an essential feature for these tests.

 ## 3. Can you compare the latest Snapdragon with the latest Apple processor?
 Please see question #2.